 - the E.D.
 White Plantation Home and Museum, birthplace of U.S. Supreme Court Chief Justice Edward Douglas White, on Wednesdays 10:00 a.m.-noon.
 Tickets $5 (cash or check only).

 Reservations are required; call the center at 985-448-1375.
 Tours are limited to 20 people (minimum of eight).
-Tour participants should dress for a day in the sun and arrive by 9:30 a.m.
+Tour participants should dress for a day in the sun and arrive at the Wetlands Acadian Cultural Center by 9:30 a.m.
 Group boat tours are available by reservation.
 No tours on federal holidays when the center is closed.